morepath/morepath/doc/web.rst

 *request body*, and various *headers* such as the *content type*.

 A HTTP request in Morepath is made accessible programmatically as a Python request object using the WebOb_ library.
+It is a `class:`morepath.Request`, which is a subclass of :class:`webob.request.BaseRequest`.

 .. _WebOb: http://webob.org/